-- A. Meetings of the membership may be called by the president or the executive board. - B. The following shall be the order of business of membership meetings: - 1.
-Reading of minutes of previous meeting - 2.
-Treasurer's report - 3.
+- 2. Treasurer's report - 3.
 Committee reports - 4.
 Old (unfinished) business - 5.
 New business - 6.
 Good of WMRRA - 7.
-Adjournment - C. Five percent of active and supporting membership shall constitute a quorum for the transaction of business at any meeting; except at executive board meetings, which will be a minimum of five (5) officers. - D. Robert's Rules of Order shall govern the parliamentary proceedings of the WMRRA membership and the executive board. - E. Appeals Board meetings shall be called by the president.
-The Appeals Board shall consist of the second vice president, third vice president, and the rider representative that represents the class for which the appeal is filed.
-If it is determined by the president that a conflict of interest exists by virtue of one or more of the regular members of the Appeals Board being an interested party in the appeal at issue, then such member(s) shall be replaced by a member(s) of the Board of Directors in order of seniority. - F. The following shall be the purpose and order of business of the Appeals Board. - The president shall conduct a closed meeting to include only people deemed by his or herself absolutely necessary for the hearing.
-The appealing person is allowed to call any witnesses that are necessary to support their case, but the president retains the right to limit the number of witnesses to a reasonable number depending on the severity of the ruling and the issue. - 2.
+Adjournment - C. Robert's Rules of Order shall not govern the proceedings of WMRRA membership meetings or the executive board. - D. Appeals board meetings shall be called by the president.
+The appeals board shall consist of the second vice president, third vice president, and the rider representative that represents the class for which the appeal is filed.
+If it is determined by the president that a conflict of interest exists by virtue of one or more of the regular members of the appeals board being an interested party in the appeal at issue, then such member(s) shall be replaced by a member(s) of the board of Directors in order of seniority. - E. The following shall be the purpose and order of business of the appeals board for appeals made according to the rules. - 1.
+The president shall preside over a closed meeting to include only people deemed by his or herself absolutely necessary for the hearing.
+The appealing person is allowed to call any witnesses that are necessary to support their case, but the president shall have the right to limit the number of witnesses. - 2.
 The secretary shall be present to record the minutes. - 3.
 The purpose of the meeting is to determine the facts surrounding the alleged violation of the rules; to determine if the alleged violation occurred; and, if so, to determine whether the correct and appropriate punishment was instituted. - 4.
-The appellant, (person appealing), in disputing the original ruling to the Appeals Board, may provide additional facts, or additional support for opposition to the facts already asserted.
+The appellant, (person appealing), in disputing the original ruling to the appeals board, may provide additional facts or additional support for opposition to the facts already asserted.
 The appellant may offer documents and witnesses the appellant deems necessary to their appeal, as limited in (1) above. - 5.
-The Appeals Board shall then meet again a second time within thirty days of the hearing and discuss the facts as they pertain to the rules set forth in the WMRRA Rule Book.
+The appeals board shall then meet again a second time within thirty days of the hearing and discuss the facts as they pertain to the rules set forth in the WMRRA Rule Book.
 Minutes shall also be recorded.
-Only the Appeals Board and the secretary shall attend this meeting. - 6.
-The Appeals Board shall make a ruling within 10 days of the second meeting.

-- 7. All minutes and rulings of the Appeals Board shall be published in the next issue of the APEX. - 8.
-The Appeals Board shall be empowered to uphold, overturn or impose further penalties.
+Only the appeals board and the secretary shall attend this meeting. - 6.
+The appeals board shall make a written ruling within ten (10) days of the second meeting. - 7.
+All minutes and rulings of the Appeals Board shall be published. - 8.
+The appeals board shall be empowered to uphold, overturn or impose further penalties.
 Such penalties may include fines, revocation of points for the season or the race day, temporary or permanent suspension of racing license and/or membership.
-The rulings and action of the Appeals Board shall be final.
+The rulings and action of the appeals board shall be final.